wenrui-li/NoiseBFASH/README.md

 # NoiseBFASH
-This repository contains code supporting the text "Graph-guided Bayesian Factor Model for Integrative Analysis of Multi-modal Data with Noisy Network Information"
+This repository contains code supporting the text "Graph-guided Bayesian Factor Model for Integrative Analysis of Multi-modal Data with Noisy Network Information".